Folded eggs

 2 eggs

-2 tbsp of cream (or whole milk)
+2 tbsp double cream

-1 tsp butter
+1 tsp butter (for cooking)

 Method

-In a non-stick frying pan over a medium - high heat, melt the butter with a spatula until it's bubbling
+In a non-stick frying pan over a medium - high heat, melt the butter with a spatula until it's bubbling.

 Nutritional Information